SKIP TO MAIN CONTENT

 Decent Work and Economic Growth Globally

 Extending past environmental and social, Sustainable Development Goal 8 directly addresses the third pillar of sustainability: economic sustainability.
 The targets and indicators in SDG 8 focus on promoting sustainable and inclusive economic growth, as well as full and productive decent employment for all.
-Because of the COVID-19 pandemic, the world faced unprecedented challenges in the economic sector, with about 1.6 billion people at risk of losing their livelihoods.

 To solve the social and environmental issues that economic challenges can cause, SDG 8 [Sustainable Development Goal 8] is intersectional in nature.
 Rather than just focusing on unchecked economic growth, this goal strives to address inequalities for disabled people and underrepresented groups in the workplace.
 Other targets include protecting labor rights, promoting sustainable tourism, and improving global resource efficiency.
 SDG 8 [Sustainable Development Goal 8] challenges stakeholders to not just focus on the amount of growth, but what causes that growth.